matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 With that my maze was complete and ready for my [404](/404) page.

 Here it is again finished.
-Try playing with the cellSize and cellSpacing variables to produce different reults.
+Try playing with the cellSize and cellSpacing variables to produce different results.

 <iframe height='350' scrolling='no' src='//codepen.io/Matthew-Fowles/embed/jEMdvR/' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/Matthew-Fowles/pen/jEMdvR/'>Traversal Maze</a> by Matthew Fowles (<a href='http://codepen.io/Matthew-Fowles'>@Matthew-Fowles</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>